The 6th Day in London

 Tate Modern

-In the evening, I went to Pimlico tube station via Victoria, and walked toward my hotel.
+In the evening, I took the tube from Pimlico via Victoria and walked back toward my hotel.

 Comments